VladislavAntonyuk/vladislavantonyuk.github.io/src/VladislavAntonyuk/wwwroot/data/Creating Markdown control with .NET MAUI Graphics.md

 Hello and welcome to 2023! 👋

-This article is devoted to create a simple Markdown control using .NET MAUI Graphics.
+This article is devoted to creating a simple Markdown control using .NET MAUI Graphics.

 .NET MAUI Graphics is a cross-platform API for drawing 2D graphics in .NET applications.